Home » Reviews » Best Phones Under $500-600 (August 2025)

 • Charging: 100W wired

 For those who don’t wish to settle on a flagship, you can take a look at the OnePlus 12R.
 This flagship killer from last year is now within your reach.
-It is one of the most powerful phones in this list powered by the still capable Snapdragon 8 Gen 2.
-Moreover, the 6.78-inch curved display makes it perfect for binging through TV shows and movies.
-OnePlus also offers the fastest charging speeds with its 100W SUPERVOOC charging although it does misses out on wireless support.
+It is one of the most powerful phones in this list, powered by the still-capable Snapdragon 8 Gen 2.
+Moreover, the 6.78-inch curved display makes it perfect for binge-watching TV shows and movies.
+OnePlus also offers the fastest charging speeds with its 100W SUPERVOOC charging, although it misses out on wireless support.
 Overall, if you want a balanced mid-range phone and the camera isn’t your top priority, the OnePlus 12R is the best phone under $500.

 • Availability: Amazon US/Nothing Store US